aboondooley/planks/README.md

 # planks
-An app to log my plank workouts.
+An program to log my plank workouts.